JuanFSantana/fragMap-v2/README.md

 fragMaps are created for a specific range of fragment sizes over a chosen genomic interval as described in [Santana et al., 2022](https://academic.oup.com/nar/article/50/16/9127/6659871), [Spector et al., 2022](https://www.nature.com/articles/s41467-022-29739-x), [Ball et al., 2022a](https://www.mdpi.com/1999-4915/14/4/779), and [Ball et al., 2022b](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9239164/).

 # File requirements #
-The input regions file should be a six-column, tab-delimited bed file containing chromosome, start and end positions, and the strand information for each region.
+The input regions file should be a six-column, tab-delimited bed file containing chromosome, start and end positions, a unique identifer and the strand information for each region.
 The regions can be of any length as long as it is an even number and the center is a feature under study (e.g. transcription start site).

 | chr6 | 142946246 | 142946446 | Gene_A | 255 | - |
 |:----:|:---------:|:---------:|:------:|:---:|:-:|